-FAQs – Solution Focused Hypnotherapy
+FAQs – Hypnotherapy

 1. I’m a bit embarrassed about the idea of having ‘therapy’.
 Should I be?